Re-energise Against Burnout

 Start with the body

-Making small changes for physical health, like snacking on health foods, sleeping well, and maintaining an exercise routine, though, can have dramatic effects on our energy levels and make us infinitely better workers.
-As energy coach Annie Perrin (2) says to employees who are feeling a little burned out, effective physical renewal is “generally comprised of very simple actions and behavioral practices that individually may seem ‘trivial,’ but when done consistently can cumulatively add up and make a profound difference in our quality of life.”
+Making small changes for physical health, like snacking on healthy foods, sleeping well and maintaining an exercise routine, though, can have dramatic effects on our energy levels and make us infinitely better workers.
+As energy coach Annie Perrin (2) says to employees who are feeling a little burned out, effective physical renewal is “generally comprised of very simple actions and behavioural practices that individually may seem ‘trivial,’ but when done consistently can cumulatively add up and make a profound difference in our quality of life.”

 Take care of the powerhouse

-As it turns out, in addition to making sure that our physical health is at its best, there are ways that we can take care of brains, too.
-Caring for that massive powerhouse in our head is incredibly important if we want to be energized in the workplace.
+As it turns out, in addition to making sure that our physical health is at its best, there are ways that we can take care of our brains too.
+Caring for that massive powerhouse in our heads is incredibly important if we want to be energised in the workplace.

 A useful tip: take frequent breaks.
-Schwartz found the participants of his study to have increased work performance when the workday was interspersed with short, distracting breaks.
+Schwartz found the participants of his study to have increased work performance when you break the workday with short breaks in between.
+This allows the mind to calm down, recharge and get back into workplace mode.

 The result: higher quality work produced in less time.